keesiemeijer/recentforumactivity-nodejs/readme.md

 node app
 ```

-Visit `http://localhost:5000/` in your browser and submit your profile.
+Visit [http://localhost:5000/](http://localhost:5000/) in your browser and submit your profile.

+## Config ##

+In the config.js file you can set:
+* The port number.
+* How many profile pages to scrape.
+* To open the default browser when you start the app (`node app`).